The three-body problem

 Conclusion

-We have constructed a model of a system of three material points and at the same time we have shown how masking of code cells allows us to control the parameters and the solution of this differential system in time.
+We built a model of a system of three material points and at the same time showed how masking code cells allows us to control the parameters and solution of this differential system over time.

-One can easily check that the smallest change of the model parameters (coordinates, velocity or mass) leads to a huge change of the final trajectories, which is the main feature of chaotic systems.
+You can easily check that the smallest change in the model parameters (coordinates, velocity, or mass) This leads to a huge change in the final trajectories, which is the main feature of chaotic systems.